x4dr/Fen/endworld/descriptions/socialskills.md

 ## Rhetoric

-The use of structured, persuasive speech—debating, arguing, influencing crowds or individuals through language.
+The use of structured, persuasive speech-debating, arguing, influencing crowds or individuals through language.

 ## Command